 According to the judges of the competition, the main architectural concept grants the “possibility of a changing scenography, which turns the building itself into a tool for learning”.
 Together with teachers, nursery teachers, the municipality and the citizens we have developed a groundbreaking new concept where the architectural design is platform for fostering curiosity and a strong learning culture”.

-We’ve worked with a holistic sustainable design, where energy initiatives and architecture naturally blend together, and where the educational potential is visible in the architecture on several levels and therefore can easily be included in the teaching.
+In the Learning Centre, energy initiatives and architecture naturally blend together, and the educational potential is visible in the architecture on several levels and can therefore be easily included in the teaching.
 Green areas in, on and around the building are a natural part of the learning environment of the future.
 The roof of the school is designed as a green and alternative outdoor space.
 With view to the sky, we designed room and space to observe weather conditions, make low energy experiments or grow vegetables in the greenhouses.
 In the landscape around the school, learning satellites make it possible for the students to explore nature and gain insight into topics such as biodiversity and wildlife.
-Understanding and learning about biodiversity and vegetation thus become visible educational landmarks that strengthen the learning house’s position as a sustainable power center.
+Understanding and learning about biodiversity and vegetation thus become visible educational landmarks that strengthen the learning house’s position as a sustainably ambitious power centre.
 In the learning space, children gain insight into the building’s construction, technique and energy.
 Specifically, the school’s resource consumption can be read through units of measurement, while visible installations and constructions provide inspiration for experiments with sustainable initiatives.
 For example, in the workshops the pupils can make analogous studies with roots in the natural sciences.
 Here they can learn about waste management and low energy consumption experiments.

 In the project we have worked with issues related to the Sustainable Development Goals.
 However, the project was not designed to address the global goals.
 We have worked with issues related to: SDG 3: Good Health and well-being, SDG 4: Quality education, SDG 7: Affordable and clean energy, SDG 8: Decent work and economic growth, SDG 9: Industry, innovation and infrastructure, SDG 11: Sustainable cities and communities, SDG 12: Responsible consumption and production, SDG 13: Climate action, SDG 14: Life below water, SDG 15: Life on land and SDG 17: Partnerships for the goals.